pelya/dpmaster-udp-hole-punching/readme.txt

 Address mapping allows you to tell dpmaster to transmit an IPv4 address instead of another one to the clients, in the "getserversResponse" messages.
 It can be useful in several cases.
-Imagine you have a dpmaster and a server behind a firewall, with local IPv4 addresses.
+Imagine for instance that you have a dpmaster and a server behind a firewall, with local IPv4 addresses.
 You don't want the master to send the local server IP address.
-Instead, you want it to send the firewall address for instance.
+Instead, you probably want it to send the firewall address.

 Address mappings are currently only available for IPv4 addresses.
 It appears IPv6 doesn't need such a mechanism, since NATs have been deprecated in this new